 Sharing digital health data between patients, healthcare institutions and research is a fast-growing reality for national and regional platforms.
 Many use cases support patient empowerment, and provide patients with access to, and control of, their personal health data.

-Sharing digital data across borders has been a little delayed.
-The available use cases are more limited, and often exclude citizens/patients from having direct access to their data.
+Sharing digital data across borders had been a little delayed in 2019.
+At the start of 2020, the available use cases were more limited, and often exclude citizens/patients from having direct access to their data.

-Linking clinical routine care and data insights is an urgent challenge today.
-The flexible flow of digital health data from clinical practice (i.e., real-world data) to research (governed by GDPR-compliant policies) is a crucial need for up-to-date healthcare.
+Linking clinical routine care and data insights is an urgent challenge in 2020.
+The flexible flow of digital health data from clinical practice (i.e., real-world data) to research (governed by GDPR-compliant policies) was absolutely needed to ensure up-to-date healthcare.

 Figure 1: Boosting data availability: Health data from routine clinical practice (real-world data)